-The process involves burning the wood’s surface, creating a charred layer that gives the wood a beautiful black color and helps protect it from weather, rot, and bugs.
+The process involves burning the wood’s surface, creating a charred layer that gives the wood a beautiful black color and helps protect it from the weather, rot, and bugs.

 The History of Shou Sugi Ban